acl-org/acl-2023/_pages/faq.md

 toward a paper's requirement.
 --->

+**Q**: One of the authors is registered on-site.
+Can I use their registration to present virtually?

+**A**: Unfortunately not.
+We require presenters to be registered (both to support the costs of running a conference and to prevent Zoombombings).
+However, you can register as a virtual student, which is quite cheap.

 **Q**: I have a Findings paper.
 Is it okay to only present at the Spotlight session?